-STEVEN WATT: The Fourth Circuit Court of Appeals denied Khaled El-Masri his day in court.
+STEVEN WATT: The Fourth Circuit Court of Appeals denied Khalid El-Masri his day in court.
 They basically affirmed that the government’s position that litigation of this case would be harmful to national security —

-AMY GOODMAN: A man kidnapped in Macedonia by US forces and sent to Afghanistan.
+AMY GOODMAN: A man kidnapped in Macedonia by U.S. forces and sent to Afghanistan.

-STEVEN WATT: Exactly, kidnapped by the Americans, recorded in front-page stories in the Washington Post, New York Times, and known around the world, yet the Fourth Circuit Court of Appeals said you cannot litigate this case in a court in this country because it would be harmful to this country’s national security.
+STEVEN WATT: Exactly, kidnapped by the Americans, recorded in front-page stories in The Washington Post, New York Times, and known around the world, yet the Fourth Circuit Court of Appeals said you cannot litigate this case in a court in this country because it would be harmful to this country’s national security.